ChocoMintSoftworks/urp-kawase-blur/README.md

 Please note, the original creator of this repository (sebastianhein) did not license it.
 This means the code is technically copyrighted, so should not be used in a commercial environment.

+### About this fork
+This work was done to get the Kawase Blur working in newer versions of unity, tested using Unity 2023.2

 ### Renderer Extension for Universal Render Pipeline

 This is a experimental RenderFeature implementation that: